MarkhamShofner/masters/data-structures/course-notes.md

   - "Search Tree" characteristic defines that everything in the LST is <= the root of the subtree.
 And everything in the RST is >= the root of the subtree.
   - recursive characteristic
-  - an in-order traversal will yield the values in a sorted order +;
+  - an in-order traversal will yield the values in a sorted order
+  - average cost of Binary Search is O(log n).
+  +;

 Module 9 - Huffman Encoding and Sorting,